For Email Marketing you can trust

 There are those who loved Back to the Future, the original movie, back in the day, as if it were gospel, truth, great art.
 It was likable, charming, in large part because of the two leads, and sold a zillion or so seats and spawned the inevitable sequels.

 From what I remember, the storyline for the Broadway version is basically the same as the film, so there are no surprises and much satisfaction.
 The audience loved it and went nuts.
-Highly recommend for anyone wanting to bring family to the theater and just let go and have a good time – it’s a delight to hear a live audience laugh that hard in the theater.
+Highly recommend for anyone wanting to bring family to the theater and just let go and have a good time it s a delight to hear a live audience laugh that hard in the theater.

-In case you have never encountered the story, here’s the scoop: It’s 1985.
-Slightly geeky teenage Marty McFly’s friend, mad scientist Doc Brown, has invented a time machine.
+In case you have never encountered the story, here s the scoop: It s 1985.
+Slightly geeky teenage Marty McFly s friend, mad scientist Doc Brown, has invented a time machine.
 McFly accidentally goes back to 1955 in it.
 Because, in fine time-travel-story fashion, his trip to the past is altering the future, the 1955 Doc warns him of the consequences.
-During his few days in the past, McFly meets his teenage parents, a spectacularly geeky, ultra-loser George (Hugh Coles) and sweetly lustful Lorraine (Liana Hunt) – who falls in love with Marty.
-Complicated and unlikely things happen, and all ends well; good triumphs, the bully Biff (Nathaniel Hackmann) gets his just deserts, Marty invents rock and roll, and… changes the future for the better.
+During his few days in the past, McFly meets his teenage parents, a spectacularly geeky, ultra-loser George (Hugh Coles) and sweetly lustful Lorraine (Liana Hunt) who falls in love with Marty.
+Complicated and unlikely things happen, and all ends well; good triumphs, the bully Biff (Nathaniel Hackmann) gets his just deserts, Marty invents rock and roll, and changes the future for the better.

 A person in white coat and many people in white coats